MESAHub/mesa/docs/source/developing/contributing.rst

 When instructed to install git, it is likely simplest to do so using your system package manager on Linux (e.g., apt, yum) or a macOS package manager (e.g., Homebrew, MacPorts).

 .. note::
    This documentation will mainly describe command line use of git.
 However, there are many graphical git clients available.
 For example, GitHub has its own `desktop app <https://desktop.github.com/>`__.
-(See also :ref:`Graphical interfaces`).
+(See also :ref:`git-guis`).

 Install Git LFS